rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/competition.md

 ### Event 4: Warehouse [500 points max]

-The warehouse arena will look something like the graphic below, your MBot will move the targets (green box, arrow indicating pick up direction) to the red spaces.
+Below is an example of what the warehouse arena will look like.
+Your MBot will move the pick-up targets (green boxes, arrow indicating pick up direction) to the drop-off targets (red boxes, to be stacked on top of).

 <a class="image-link" href="/assets/images/botlab/checkpoints/competition.png">
 <img src="/assets/images/botlab/checkpoints/competition.png" alt=" " style="max-width:400px;"/>
 </a>

 Points:
-- [+100 points] Level 1: from the starting location, retrieve the single target and move to its location within three minutes.
+- [+100 points] Level 1: from the starting location, retrieve a single green target and stack it on a red drop-off target within 3 minutes.
-- [+150 points] Level 2: retrieve 2 targets and move to the drop off location within an additional three minutes.
+- [+150 points] Level 2: retrieve 2 green targets and stack each on a drop-off location within an additional 3 minutes (6 minutes total).
-- [+250 points]  Level 3: retrieve 4 targets and move to the drop off location within an additional six minutes.
+- [+250 points]  Level 3: retrieve 4 green targets and stack each on a drop-off location within an additional 6 minutes (12 minutes total).